AbhinayaPinreddy/Deepfake_voicefraud_Detection/README.md

 Upload an audio file to /analyze-audio to get a prediction.

-## Data
+## Dataset

 The project uses the ASVspoof2019 dataset, specifically the Logical Access (LA) subset.
-The data includes:
+Since the data is large and not included in the repository (it's in .gitignore), you need to download it separately.

-- Training set: ASVspoof2019_LA_train
+Download the dataset from [Kaggle](https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset).

-- Development set: ASVspoof2019_LA_dev
+After downloading and extracting, place the contents in the `data/` directory to match the expected structure:

 - Evaluation set: ASVspoof2019_LA_eval

 ## Model